HorizenOfficial/horizen-academy-v2/docs/cryptography/public-key-cryptography-pkc.md

 - You must provide a **digital signature** to authorize the spending of those coins.
 - You can only provide this [digital signature](cryptography/digital-signatures.md) if you are in the possession of the **private key** that corresponds to the public key.

-**public-key cryptography**, also known as asymmetric cryptography, to verify ownership.
+**Public-key cryptography**, also known as asymmetric cryptography, to verify ownership.
 Every user creates two keys when he joins the network, a public, and a private key.

 The **public key** is like an address, in that you give it to anyone who wants to send you money.
 If a friend wants to send you some [cryptocurrency](cryptocurrency/cryptocurrency.md), you will give them your public key.